 Patient safety during COVID-19

-We have developed a range of resources to help staff and support patient safety during the COVID-19 pandemic, such as managing deterioration, webinars for GPs and advice for care homes.
+We have developed a range of resources to help staff and support patient safety during the COVID-19 pandemic, including managing deterioration, pulse oximetry, tracheostomy safety, webinars for GPs and advice for care homes.
 Read more here.

 Improving safety in care homes

 This report explores case studies of ways safety for residents of care homes is being improved.
 The publication showcases over 30 examples of projects in medicines safety, dementia, monitoring and screening, and workforce development.
 You can download the report here.

 Patient Safety Collaboratives

 England’s 15 Patient Safety Collaboratives (PSCs) play an essential role in identifying and spreading safer care initiatives from within the NHS and industry, ensuring these are shared and implemented throughout the health and care system.

 PSCs are funded and nationally coordinated by NHS England and NHS Improvement, and hosted locally by the Academic Health Science Networks (AHSNs).